Holden's demise: The slow, painful death of Australia's most iconic car

-For many years Australia’s most important and influential automotive brand, Holden had been reduced to a fragment of its former glory by the time it died on Monday.
+Australia’s most important and influential automotive brand, Holden, had been reduced to a fragment of its former glory by the time it died on Monday.

 It was minuscule in terms of employees, sales and income, compared to where it once had been in its glory days as Australia’s No.1 vehicle brand, commanding as much as 50 per cent of the market while protected behind substantial tariff barriers.